Interface Frictions

 Speaker

-Dr Neta Alexander is an Assistant Professor of Film and Media at Yale University and the co-author of Failure (Polity Press, 2020).
+Dr Neta Alexander is an Assistant Professor and scholar of Film and Media at Yale University, and co-author of Failure (Polity Press, 2020).
 Her work focuses on digital culture, film and media, science and technology studies, and critical disability studies.
 Her recent book, Interface Frictions (Duke University Press, 2025), explores four ubiquitous interface design features—refresh, playback speed, autoplay, and Night Shift—to develop a theory of digital debility.

 Abstract